Donders-Institute/meg-hackathon/README.md

 MEG/EEG hackathon series on Open Science, Coding Skills, etc.

+To be informed about meetings and to chat along, please join us on the [DCCN Mattermost](https://mattermost.socsci.ru.nl/dccn/channels/megeeg-hackathon).

 To contribute, please head over to the [meg-hackathon](https://github.com/Donders-Institute/meg-hackathon) repository on GitHub.

 - 2020-05-25 [Interoperability between Python, MATLAB, R, etc.](2020-05-25-interoperability)